jebarjonet/messtery/README.md

 The ability to invite new users by sending them a enrollment email.

 ### Roles
-Users are limited in their actions by the roles the owner gave them.
+Users are limited in their actions to their own data.
+The admin only has the extra option of managing every users.

 ### Encryption
 Each secured content is encrypted using a AES-256 algorithm with data unique salt + 128 bits user key, itself encrypted using user password, salt and IV.